astropenguin/homebrew-radex/README.md

 ### Clone this repository

-Or you can build and install yourself:
+Or you can build and install yourself.
+In this case, user must prepare `gfortran` before installation.

 ```shell
 $ git clone https://github.com/astropenguin/radex-install.git